Home » Mains » Salads » Hearty and Simple Moroccan Chickpea Salad

 a front-on view of Moroccan chickpea salad

 Drizzle over some extra dressing and be proud!
-You’ve just made a restaurant-quality meal people will love you for, and you probably had most of the ingredients already in your pantry.
+You’ve just made a restaurant-quality salad people will love you for, and you probably had most of the ingredients already in your pantry.

 Want to bulk it up but keep things healthy?
 How about a perfectly cooked steak or a juicy sous vide chicken breast to serve alongside?
 Or, make boiled eggs and halve them on top of the salad to keep things vegetarian.

 So that’s it.
-A great way to make use of pantry staples like chickpeas and couscous and a delicious way to get lunches sorted for the week.
-I hope you’ll try this recipe for Moroccan chickpea salad very soon.
+A great way to make use of pantry staples like chickpeas and couscous, and a delicious way to get lunches sorted for the week.
+I hope you’ll love my Moroccan chickpea salad recipe as much as I do.

 Happy steam oven cooking see you here again soon.